pivotal/cf-onboarding/PREP_CHECKLIST.md

 - [ ] Make sure you have Tracker projects prepared.
 Again, in SF we re-use the same tracker projects for [Pair 1](https://www.pivotaltracker.com/n/projects/2125981), [Pair 2](https://www.pivotaltracker.com/n/projects/2125982), and [Pair 3](https://www.pivotaltracker.com/n/projects/2089066).
   1. [ ] SF FACILITATORS: Run `./build oss` from the onboarding project, this will generate `onboarding-tracker.csv`
-       - Note: you need docker installed `brew cask install docker`
+       - Note: you need docker installed `brew cask install docker`.
+(To get the command line tool to show up you may have to first start docker via Spotlight Search)
          - if this fails: `failed to dial gRPC: unable to upgrade to h2c, received 502 context canceled` - enable experimental, restart docker, disable experiment and restart again.
   1. [ ] SF FACILITATORS: Import the CSV into each Tracker project (Taskbar > More > Import CSV > Choose File)